benbyford/ai-ethics-framework/README.md

 ### Evolving

 As with the technology itself, this framework will evolve and update to reflect new research, experiences and case studies.
 Again this is only a helpful tool when looking to use AI/ML algorithms to better understand their affect on society, NOT a definitive HOW TO GUIDE.

+### Framework formatting

+Category -> persons to who in an organsation this may relate
+    - issue / problem / technology area [general or specific technology consideration]
+        - General issue articulation
+            - Secondary related articulations or format
+            - Example question formations relating to real world questions
+                - reasons for consideration
+                - possible implecations to AI product, organisation or persons
+                    - possible solutions / directions of travel
+                    - references

+## General Principles

+This framework is NOT a collection of general AI Ethics principles, please refer to the European Commission's [Ethics guidlines for trustworthy AI](https://ec.europa.eu/digital-single-market/en/news/ethics-guidelines-trustworthy-ai) which has been widely accepted.
+This Framework is a lower level view on the Ethics guidlines

 ## Collaboration